Voice Verify - Text-to-speech tips

 When making a voice call, you can choose to have a text-to-speech (TTS) translation of a text message to speech, instead of using Telesign’s default message.
-To use the TTS feature, call the Voice Verify method, specifying the language from the list of supported languages and countries.
+To use the TTS feature, make a Voice Verify request that includes both the text content of the message and the language code from this list of supported languages.

 Unicode characters are permissible for Voice Verify text-to-speech.

 TTS is generally quite robust for spoken text, because the words are typically for general use.
 However, there are some caveats, especially when using TTS for non-words (such as URLs) or for auto-generated words (such as company names).

 The only reliable way to know that you’re producing speech that sounds the way you want to is to generate a test call with the string in the language you want to use.
 Listening, ideally by a native speaker, is the best way to troubleshoot this feature.

 - Strings sent to the TTS engine outside of typical words found in the dictionary, such as URLs, email addresses and company names, may be fully pronounced, spelled out, or a combination of the two.